 Rather than hiring an employee, many businesses opt to use an independent courier contractor.
 For example, hiring a company employee as a full-time driver for a flower business is not always economically feasible.

 As a self-employed driver, you may be able to find work with a variety of firms that want part-time drivers.
 Alternatively, you could work for one company while being an independent contractor.

-When it comes to finding employment, there are several options.
+When it comes to finding courier jobs and related employment, there are several options.
 You may be aware of local companies that require your assistance.
 You can also contact local businesses to inquire about their requirements and offer courier driver services.

 Consider calling local business organizations like downtown organizations, the Chamber of Commerce, or other local business support groups.

 There’s also the option of doing some research online, for example,